matteomandrile/matteomandrile.github.io/_posts/2017-01-01-welcome-to-millennial.md

 The Jekyll Starter Kit is a simple framework for starting your own Jekyll project using all of the best practices that I learned from building my other Jekyll themes.

-Feel free to check out <a href="https://github.com/LeNPaul/jekyll-starter-kit" target="_blank">the GitHub repository</a>, where you’ll also find instructions on how to use install and use the theme.
+Feel free to check out <a href="https://github.com/LeNPaul/jekyll-starter-kit" target="_blank">the GitHub repository</a>, where you'll also find instructions on how to use install and use the theme.